ministryofjustice/hmpps-offender-categorisation-api/README.md

 This is a Spring Boot application, written in Kotlin, providing data access to support the [Offender Categorisation application](https://github.com/ministryofjustice/offender-categorisation).

 ## Setup

-Start the postrgres form-builder database and localstack from the offender categorisation project.
+Start the postgres form-builder database and localstack from the offender categorisation project.
 Create a run configuration and apply the following environment variables:

 DB_SERVER=localhost;DB_NAME=form-builder;DB_USER=form-builder;DB_PASS=form-builder